robfatland/nexus/cloud/aws.md

 The `aws` cli interface should now be ready to operate; and will self-authenticate whenever it runs and interacts with the Amazon cloud.

-In this instance I found that my **S3 Browser** application was failing; and it seems to be using the same access key as the one I used in `aws configure`.
-Therefore I will log in to the AWS console for this account and determine whether the access key is still valid.
+Problem: The **S3 Browser** application was failing to list buckets for the account I was using.
+This means the access key is no longer valid.
+Regenerating a new key and installing it in the S3 Browser profile; and in the `aws configure` process fixed this.
+Now we have reference commands:

-- `aws sts get-caller-identity` to verify configuration is ok
+- `aws sts get-caller-identity` to verify the `aws cli` configuration is ok
 - `aws configure list` to examinen the configuration parameters
+- `aws s3 ls` to get a list of buckets
 - `aws s3 mb s3://erdos-23049527340598` to create a bucket of that name
 - `aws s3 rb s3://erdos-23049527340598` to remove and add `--force` if it has contents